CenterForDigitalHumanities/navplace-viewer/README.md

 For Canvases, if the Feature(s) from the `navPlace` property do not have a `thumbnail` property, their thumbnail will be the image from the Canvas if one exists.
 If the Features do have the `thumbnail` property, the first one listed in the array will be used.

 This `thumbnail` support does not apply to Ranges or Collections, as their structures are too complex to determine a single image to default to.

+There is no automated metadata support for objects in the Annotation Viewer.

 ## License and Attribution
 Primary Developer: Bryan Haberberger -- https://github.com/thehabes